 For me, it’s first of all trying to find an alternative way of releasing albums, at least in the early stages; secondly, it’s trying to involve the fans to connect to it a bit more.
 While I have been doing these Meet ‘N’ Greet things at the gigs, I’ve been talking to people about what they think and how they feel about records.
 It struck me was how fans, for all of their interest and knowledge, they’re not really aware of the emotional side and the struggles that you have to make an album.
 A lot of people think you go into a studio, write some songs and it’s not a big deal, some people do good ones while others are doing not so good ones.

 There was a childish thing in me that went “I wish you knew how difficult I find this!”… you’re not sleeping for months because you’re worried about it and these rollercoasters of fighting your own demons and confidence issues!
 I wanted people to be a little bit more aware of that.

-I went through the whole ‘Splinter’ process with distribution, label services and various things that you do as an independent artist and I’m trying to find better ways of doing that.
 It seemed to me, there are still a number of layers of business, even as an independent, between you and the fans.
 Each layer takes a percentage, and before you know it, the record stores or Apple are still making the bulk of the money.